DNS is often treated as a simple plumbing layer. Most folks just use whatever DNS provider they get with their ISP.

 The Problem #

-UniFi policy-based routing is reliably enforced on IPv4.
+Secondly, UniFi policy-based routing is reliably enforced on IPv4.
+It does not work on IPv6.
+I run dual IPv4 and IPv6 networks.

 If clients receive IPv6 AAAA records, they may: